random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 I started to explore how to use Python multiprocessing library to utilise all of my CPUs to get the results faster.

 ## Base solution
-I've started with writting a function that runs a single simulation run.
+I've started with writting a function that runs a single simulation.

 ```python
 def runSimulation(numViruses, maxPop, maxBirthProb, clearProb,